stuvie/sample-app/README.md

 Point your browser at ``http://localhost:8081/`` to interact with the application.

 Make sure to visit the spring boot actuator links at ``http://localhost:8081/actuatorlinks`` and the swagger API testing harness at ``http://localhost:8081/swagger-ui.html``

+If you use Postman, another way to test the APIs is to import the ``user-service.postman_collection.json`` file and run the test requests.